Kalachakra and Theosophy: The Sources of the Book of Dzyan and Kiu-te in The Secret Doctrine and Tantras

 “(…) the “Dus-kyi Khorlo,” or Tibetan Mysticism.
 A system as old as man, known in India and practised before Europe had become a continent, “was first known,” we are told [by the Orientalists], only nine or ten centuries ago.
 The text of its books in its present form may have “originated” even later, for there are numerous such texts that have been tampered with by sects to suit the fancies of each.
 But who has read the original book on Dus-Kyi Khorlo, re-written by Tsong-Kha-pa, with his Commentaries? (…) this grand Reformer burnt every book on Sorcery on which he could lay his hands in 1387 (…) he has left a whole library of his own works – not a tenth part of which has ever been made known.”
 (Helena P. Blavatsky, A Few More Misconceptions Corrected, Blavatsky Collected Writings, Vol. 14; brackets added)

-WHAT SIMILARITIES IN THE FINNISH AND THEOSOPHICAL FOLKLORE TEACH US
+WHAT SIMILARITIES IN FINNISH AND THEOSOPHICAL FOLKLORE TEACH US

-We can use texts like the Finnish Kalevala to understand the value of folklore and the place of Mythology in theosophical studies.
+We can use texts like the Finnish Kalevala to understand the value of folklore and the place of mythology in the studies of a Theosophist.
 The history of this mythology and the ideas of Golden Ages, abound in both the Northern European legends and folktale, just as in Tibet.
 In 1835, Elias Lönnrot compiled from Finnish and Karelian folklore, a manuscript titled “The Kalevala,” and completed it in a published 1849 version, a text quoted a few times in The Secret Doctrine.

 It was the time of Romanticism, and Wilhelm Richard Wagner.
 Richard Wagner’s operas invoked a sense of return to a once golden age, and the Karelian folklore, which is quoted in the beginning of Vol. II before Book II.
 Part I. of the Stanzas translated with Commentaries from “The Secret Book of Dzyan.”